-Now observe Figure 11(c) that the overhead of data and control packets measured in bytes does not exceed that of LBM for the geocast frequencies simulated.
-This is unlike Figure 11(b), where the number of data and control packet does exceed that of LBM.
+Now observe Figure 13 that the overhead of data and control packets measured in bytes does not exceed that of LBM for the geocast frequencies simulated.
+This is unlike Figure 12(b), where the number of data and control packet does exceed that of LBM.
 The related overhead is different in the two cases because the size of control packets is much smaller than data packets.
-Also note that if the overhead of hello packets is charged to GeoTORA then its overhead becomes higher than LBM at low geocast frequencies.